 - Then insert the speculum and open it inside the vagina.

-- Using a flashlight or other light source, a woman will be able to view her vaginal walls as well as her cervix.
-She'll probably also notice vaginal discharge.
+- Using a flashlight or other light source, you'll be able to view the vaginal walls and cervix.
+They'll likely be some vaginal discharge as well.
 The consistency of the discharge will change throughout a monthly cycle.

 - When the self-exam is through, remove the speculum — either leave it open or close it before removal — and clean it with soap or alcohol.

-During the exam, if a woman suddenly notices something that does cause concern, make an appointment to visit a gynecologist, nurse practitioner, or other health care provider.
+During the exam, if you suddenly notices something that does cause concern, make an appointment to visit a gynecologist, nurse practitioner, or other health care provider.

 While some are unable to find a speculum, others who obtain one can find it difficult to use.
 If this is the case, the vaginal canal and cervix can typically be viewed during a yearly gynecological exam.
 If this is of interest to you, simply tell the provider that you're curious to see what you look like and ask for a mirror.
 When the speculum is in place, admire the beauty that is you.
 Some providers are surprised by this request; others are delighted, and see it as a teachable moment.

 Originally published Jun 01, 2001